Vizdrive/VizDrive_WRO2025/docs/03_software_architecture.md

 This module employs ultrasonic sensors to measure real-time distances to surrounding environmental features, primarily for maintaining optimal positioning relative to walls.

-* **`getAvgDistance(sonar)`**: Computes an average distance from multiple pings using a `NewPing` object, effectively reducing noise in measurements.
+* **`getDistance(sonar)`**: Computes and filters distance measurements from multiple pings using a `NewPing` object, effectively reducing noise and enhancing precision in measurements.
-* **`recentreUltrasonic()`**: Analyzes distance readings from side-mounted ultrasonic sensors.
-It adjusts the robot's steering to correct its trajectory and maintain a centered position between walls when deviations greater than (`diff_threshold`) are detected, especially after obstacle avoidance.
+* **`centreOnStart()`**: Analyzes distance readings from side-mounted ultrasonic sensors.
+It calculates the necessary pulses to center the robot according to both wall distances and the servo steering angle, and executes the number of pulses adjusting the robot's steering angle to correct its position.
+* **`avoidWall()`**: If the distance to the walls differ with the expected maximum and minimum thresholds, the robot adjustes the target yaw for gyroscopic correction.
+This function has a cooldown managed by **`correctionCooldown()`** to avoid repeating a correction constantly.

+For a more detailed analysis of the ultrasonic sensors integration and noise filtering, refer to [**Ultrasonic Distance Sensing**](./08_ultrasonic_distance_sensing.md).

 ### Vision-Based Obstacle Evasion